openvax/isovar/README.md

 ## Sequencing Recommendations

 Isovar works best with high quality / high coverage mRNA sequence data.
 This means that you will get best results from >=100M paired-end reads sequenced on an Illumina HiSeq from a library enriched with poly-A capture.
-The length of
+The read length will determine the longest protein sequence you can recover, since Isovar's cDNA assembly only considers reads that overlap a variant.
+With 100bp reads you will be able to assemble at most 199bp of sequence around a somatic single nucleotide variant, and consequently only be to determine 66 amino acids from the protein sequence.
+If you disable the cDNA assembly algorithm then a 100bp read will only be able to determine 33 amino acids.